On to: Culture Stuff | Glossary | Music Stuff | Psychopathy | Introduction

 The Franco-American War

-Have you ever known someone who seemed to be getting all of his/r news about world events from the monologues of late night TV shows such as The Tonight Show with Jay Leno or The Late Show with David Letterman?
+Have you ever known someone who seemed to be getting all of his or her news about world events from the monologues of late night TV shows such as (the former) The Tonight Show with Jay Leno or The Late Show with David Letterman?
 It astounds me that such people manage to get by each day.
 It's a regrettable reality today, that someone can live in the US for any good amount of time, and not know some basic things about its history and cultural icons.
-This is repeatedly demonstrated in the Tonight Show's recurring segment called "Jaywalking".
-Camera-shyness explains some of these answers, but...!
+This was repeatedly demonstrated in the Tonight Show's recurring segment called "Jaywalking".
+Camera-shyness and stage fright explain some of these answers, but...!
 Being aware of the USA's cultural heritage seems to be getting less and less important to instill in our descendants.
 If so, I wonder where we're headed instead.

 Sidedish: The American Dream and the Menace of Marketing.

 Then again, I do believe that we as a society want our history to be passed on to the next generation, but something is interfering with the transmission.
-TV programs and commercials occupy more of children's time than history and civics lessons do in school.
+TV programs and commercials occupy more of childrens' time than history and civics lessons do in school.
 I feel that this differential frequency of input, and hence the balance of informational substance available for memcons, simply takes its expected toll.
-People naturally become much more familiar with the lyrics to "Gilligan's Island", for instance, than they are with the social and political conditions present after the first world war.
+People naturally become much more familiar with the lyrics to the "Gilligan's Island" theme song, for instance, than they are with the social and political conditions present in Europe after the first world war -- which then led to a nasty bout with fascism.

 The entire realm of the website "http://www.syntheory.com" is